Best Vacuum Cleaners

 A vacuum that's gaining in popularity, stick vacuum cleaners can be a compact option for apartments, or as a secondary vacuum in larger households.
 Many current stick vacuums easily convert into a handheld unit, making them ideal for cleaning curtains or shelves.

-Entry level stick vacuums can start from $180, although many models are available for around $300, with very elite Sticks costing up to $900.
+Entry level stick vacuums can start from $180, although many models are available for around $300, with very elite stick vacuums costing up to $900.

-Handheld vacuums share many of the attributes of Sticks, and are great for storing in the cupboard for unexpected spills, or for cleaning your car interior without the need for an extension cord.
-While very cheap Handheld vacuums are found for under $100, most will cost $150 or $200, with the market maxing out at $400.
+Handheld vacuums share many of the attributes of stick vacuums, and are great for storing in the cupboard for unexpected spills, or for cleaning your car interior without the need for an extension cord.
+While very cheap handheld vacuums are found for under $100, most will cost $150 or $200, with the market maxing out at $400.

 Pros